dart-lang/language/accepted/future-releases/horizontal-inference/feature-specification.md

    try to match the return type of the target function type as a subtype of the invocation's type context.
 This produces an initial set of type constraints.
-   Then, using those constraints, find the constraint solution for the target function type's type variables, using a previous mapping that maps all type variables to the unknown type.
-This produces a preliminary mapping of type variables to type schemas.
+   Then, using those constraints, find the constraint solution for the target function type's type variables, using an initial partial solution that maps all type variables to the unknown type.
+This produces a preliminary partial solution for the inferred types, which will be updated in later type inference steps.

 4. Visit arguments: Partition the arguments into stages (see [argument partitioning](#Argument-partitioning) below), and then for each stage _k_, do